hemanth171/HPE-LP-Disaster-Prep/readme.txt

+DEPLOYMENT:

+- Project was developed in the official IDE for Android recommended and supported by Google.
+You can download it here https://developer.android.com/studio/index.html
+- Open the project with File -> Open.
+- If lint error blocking build process - disable lint check.
+You could do it by running gradle from the command line with the "./gradlew check -x lint"

+FUNCTIONALITY:

+- App flow based on this design https://drive.google.com/folderview?id=0B9qFIpKOvgbmN0NJcEowcUtMWHc&usp=drive_web

 - User gets to Assessment Intro flow by tapping on “Get Started” from landing page 00-0_Landing Page

 - To login you first need to create an account on the page 00-8_Landing Page_Create Account

 - Using email and password, that you wrote on previous step you can later login on the page 01-0_Login

-- App flow similars to the shown in this flow https://drive.google.com/folderview?id=0B9qFIpKOvgbmN0NJcEowcUtMWHc&usp=drive_web

-- Module progress on this page 03-1C_Module BC_Step Progress simulates the rise, as you step through the pages.
+- Module progress on screen 03-1C_Module BC_Step Progress simulates the rise, as you step through the pages.

 - Dashboard progress for the Business Continuity Plan 1st and 2nd level simulates the rise, as you go through the modules.
 02-0_Dashboard.
 Other modules also could be changed dynamically, when will be implemented.